I’ve been documenting Burning Man for over a decade. It’s without doubt one of the

 The Best of Burning Man

 This gallery brings together some of the best photos from the past decade—images that have appeared in books, magazines and newspapers, or been widely exhibited, or just happen to be personal favorites of mine for one reason or another.
-One hundred of my images appear in the book, Burning Man: Art On Fire, but many of those focus specifically on art installations.
-The images in this set take a broader view, focusing on the event as a whole, especially the beautiful, brilliant, and creative people of Black Rock City.
-I started photographing Burning Man in 2004, but that first year was not a good one for photography (all I had was a 3-megapixel point-and-shoot).
-So this set represents highlights from 2005-2014.
+One hundred of my images appear in the book, Burning Man: Art On Fire, but they are focused mainly on art installations.
+This set takes a broader view, covering the event as a whole — especially the beautiful, brilliant, and creative people of Burning Man.
+The collection represents a decade of photography (2005-2014) but the images from 2015 are presented separately here.

 Burning Man 2014

 Burning Man 2014 started off with a dramatic thunderstorm, one that actually shut down the event for almost 24 hours.
 It offered up a perspective of Burning Man I had never seen before — open desert, stormy skies, and a playground of big art installations completely empty of people.
 Thankfully, the weather improved by midweek and was nearly perfect for the remainer of the event.
 It turned out to be a great year for photography, if not a great year for me personally (due to an ill-timed kidney stone).
 It was my 11th year out and third year on assignment for RollingStone.com.
 This set brings together a set of personal favorites from this year’s festivities.